andynguyen7797/Basketball-Scoreboard-Pack/Main Scoreboard/Readme.txt

 This is the main scoreboard.
-Showing names, logos, fouls, time-outs, game time, team's score.
+Showing names, logos, fouls, time-outs, game time, team's score on big screen.